ShujianQian/epic-artifact/README.md

    This script will run the experiments for roughly 4.5 hours.

 ## 4. Process the Experiment Outputs
-1. Parse the output of the experiments.
+1. Parse the outputs of the experiments.
    ```bash
    # in epic-artifact
    ./parse_experiments.sh